-Westmount’s Environmental, Social and Governance (ESG) Portfolio allocates clients across a diverse selection of investment managers that directly support innovative companies driving positive social change.
-Westmount’s ESG managers are aligned with the United Nations Sustainable Development Goals, a globally recognized framework adopted by the U.N.
-General Assembly to collaboratively tackle humanity’s most pressing issues.
+Westmount’s Environmental, Social and Governance (ESG) Portfolio allocates client assets across a diverse selection of investment managers that directly support innovative companies driving positive social change.
+The managers featured in Westmount’s ESG portfolio have incorporated shareholder engagement strategies into their operations, including the Parnassus Core Equity Fund, which comprises the domestic large-cap sleeve of our portfolio.